 Lockheed Martin provides crucial products and services that safeguard nations and allow the digital economy to function smoothly.
 On top of that, the company also “supports science, technology, engineering, and mathematics (STEM) education and military and veteran causes”.

 Lockheed Martin promotes STEM education through funding programs, events and campaigns.
 Ones “that focus on student achievement, teacher development, and gender and ethnic diversity”.
 It assists veterans by funding programs that “improve their lives and the lives of their families, enhance educational and training opportunities and honour their selfless duty”.

 Lockheed Martin donates over US$27 million to non-profits each year.
 Its staff currently donate $US19 million as well as 1.2 million hours of volunteer work.

-Lockheed Martin pays grad salaries that are around the industry average.
+Lockheed Martin pays graduate salaries that are around the industry average.
 It offers a range of benefits.
-There are the standard perks, such as novated car leases, access to health and wellness initiatives and subsidised health insurance.
+There are standard perks, such as novated car leases, access to health and wellness initiatives and subsidised health insurance.
 Plus, there are some more unusual ones, such as discounts on Qantas Club memberships and the opportunity to buy cheap BMWs and Minis.